JuroOravec/template-starter-express-typescript-graphql-prisma-vite-vue3/README.md

   - Smart queue management for system-wide components like modals, snackbars, etc.
   - Declarative and fully-typed forms
   - Separation of design system (component library) and "business logic" components
+- Telemetry
   - Usage analytics with Mixpanel with fully-typed events
   - Error tracking with Sentry
+  - Both Mixpanel and Sentry tunnelled through the server to avoid ad blockers
 - Type safety
   - Fully typed, from users' input, through server-client communication (Apollo), to database connectors